CaptainCrouton89/AlariaWiki/Xaphkiel.md

 # Overview

 Beautiful, angelic creatures from the plane of darkness.
 Midnight dark wings, pure black eyes, dark-gray skin, very symmetrical faces.
 Like dark angels.
 Absolutely hate the [Sarakiel](Sarakiel), however, and will stop at nothing to destroy them, regardless of who else gets hurt along the way.
-Single minded determination, absolute certainty that they are the superior [race](Races) of the entire world.
+Single minded determination.
+Believe strongly in suffering building character (lots of masochistic beliefs).
+Hate the Sarakiel for forcing the Xaphkiel from the stars and to the [mosodori](Mosodori).

 They don't interact much with the rest of the world, because they spend most of their time fighting the Xaphkiel among the [stars](Stars).
 They generally reside on high-density sky-stones known as [mosodori](Mosodori) high in the sky.